JannieI/canvas-workstation-V3/src/app/roadmap.md

     - consider integration with a ERD tool like Erwin, see: https://erwin.com/products/data-modeler/#
     - Filters take a lot of space => rather use clicking on graph to filter, or open filter on separate page / popup.
 Then have a button on form to indicate that it is filtered and to clear the filters.
+    - functionality to change DS on a W
+    - give a warning of which Dashboards uses a field if a DS definition is changed.

     Eazl:
     ----